tobiassautter/hockey_game_SAC/README.md

 # hockey-env

-This repository is an upgraded SAC version from: https://github.com/anticdimi/laser-hockey It includes meta-tuning [Y. Wang ‘20 ] , updated models, observation normalization, modified rewards for stronger defense, RND networks [Burda ‘18], and a lot more.
+This repository is an upgraded SAC version from: https://github.com/anticdimi/laser-hockey It includes meta-tuning [Y. Wang ‘20], updated models, observation normalization, modified rewards for stronger defense, RND networks [Burda ‘18], usage of adamW instead of adam and a lot more..
 It achieved place 28th out of 148 in the reinforcement learning project.

 Bot strong: